buttsnic/registry.butts/README.md

 feel free to ask in the issues or in your pull request and we will help make sure it's right!

-Essentially, starting at your second level domain, eg `foo.buts`, you can create records or subdomains in the json tree.
+Essentially, starting at your second level domain, eg `foo.butts`, you can create records or subdomains in the json tree.
 Records start with '@', and subdomains are any other json property.
 This way, the tree structure of the json document matches the subdomain structure.